mathgama/100-days-of-code/log.md

 **Today's Progress**: Added user input and validation to see if the input is valid according to the game rules.
 Also added the possibility of moving the cell selection with the arrow keys.

 With this, the game is now in a playable state!
+I feel like there's a lot of room for optimization, but I won't dive too much into it since it is not my goal right now.

 <img src="./img/2021-11-15-sudoku-validation.gif" width="355px">